 Trauma comes in many forms.
 It can be caused by different types of experiences, such as an assault or a natural disaster.

 Trauma can also be the result of an emotionally distressing experience, such as a break up or divorce.
 Losing a loved one can also be traumatic.
-Life is filled with a wide range of trauma.
+Life is filled with a wide range of disturbing experiences.
 Everyone has their own unique response to a deeply distressing or disturbing experience.

 If you have lived through or witnessed something like this, no wonder you have been shaken and have lasting effects.
 Your life may have been at risk.
 The experience you had may have impacted your personal image.
 You may have negative feelings about yourself or perhaps feelings of shame.